manavvar-hassan/manavvar-hassan/README.md

 - 🤝 I’m looking for help with **React and building responsive websites.**

-- 👨‍💻 All of my projects are available at [man-protfolio.co](man-protfolio.co)
+- 👨‍💻 All of my projects are available at [https://manvvar-hasan72.netlify.app/]

 - 💬 Ask me about **react, javaScript**